All Episodes

 Oh, I don't remember the DJs names.

-It wasn't Moby was too mainstream.
+Moby was too mainstream.

 All I can say is I'm glad there wasn't Facebook.

-Like I'm glad there was no social media.
+Like, I'm glad there was no social media.

-I'm so glad to know that about you.
+And I'm so glad you know that.

 I had a lot of fun.

-I mean, I always, as you can imagine from my reading choices, like I didn't necessarily fit in with everyone in my high school.
+I mean, I always, as you can imagine from my reading choices, like, I didn't necessarily fit in with everyone in my high school.

 And it like got me through high school because otherwise I think I would have just been like bored to death.